jfoshee/UnpluggedSegy/readme.md

 Console.WriteLine(mean);
 ```

+### Supported Sample Formats
+- IBM Floating Point 4 (Big Endian)
+- IEEE Floating Point 4 (Little Endian)
+- Two's Complement Integer 4 (Big and Little Endian)
+- Two's Complement Integer 2 (Big and Little Endian)
+- Two's Complement Integer 1

+### Current Known Limitations
+- Assumed to be built on Little Endian architecture
+- Sample Format not supported: Fixed Point With Gain 4
+- Extended Text Headers are not supported
+- Writing SEGY files is not supported

+If you have example files of unsupported formats or feature requests, they would be appreciated!
+Please, send to <dev@segy.net>

 ### Acknowledgements

 Example data is courtesy of the [Rocky Mountian Oilfield Testing Center](http://www.rmotc.doe.gov/) and the U.S. Department of Energy